Surrey Hills National Landscape (AONB) Variation Project Second Consultation

 Consultation events

-During the consultation, we will be holding three online webinars for statutory consultees, stakeholders and members of the public.
-The webinars will provide information about the project so far and to explain how you can participate in this second round of consultation.
-The three webinars will be at the following times:
+During the consultation, we held three online webinars for statutory consultees, stakeholders and members of the public.
+The webinars provided information about the project so far and to explain how you could participate in this second round of consultation.
+The three webinars were at the following times:

-All webinars will cover the same content and we will upload a recording of the presentation to this website for those that are unable to attend a webinar.
+All webinars covered the same content.
+Please click here to view a recording of the presentation for those that are unable to attend a webinar.

-In addition, we will also be holding two face to face drop in events where you will be able to view the maps and reports and speak to a member of our team.
-We will be updating this page with more details on these two drop-in events shortly.
-Please note, that whilst the project team will be available to answer questions about the proposals and advise on how to respond to the consultation, we will not be collecting consultation responses at the events.
+In addition, we also held two face to face drop in events where you were be able to view the maps and reports and speak to a member of our team.

 Consultation Documents

 All of the documents associated with this consultation are available to view or download from this website.
-Please click through to the next page to find these.
 If you would like to view a physical (hard copy) version, details of the locations these can be viewed and face to face events can be found further on in the survey.

 How to get in touch